Cuban Americans: Post-1959 revolution (since 1959)

 After the Cuban revolution led by Fidel Castro in 1959, a Cuban exodus began as the new government allied itself with the Soviet Union and began to introduce communism.
 The first Cubans to come to America after the revolution were those affiliated with former dictator Fulgencio Batista, next were Cuba's professionals.
 Most Cuban Americans that arrived in the United States initially came from Cuba's educated upper and middle classes centered in Cuba's capital Havana.
 This middle class arose in the period after the Platt Amendment when Cuba became one of the most successful countries in Latin America.
 Between December 1960 and October 1962 more than 14,000 Cuban children arrived alone in the U.S. Their parents were afraid that their children were going to be sent to some Soviet bloc countries to be educated and they decided to send them to the States as soon as possible.

 This program was called Operation Peter Pan (Operacion Pedro Pan).
 When the children arrived in Miami they were met by representatives of Catholic Charities and they were sent to live with relatives if they had any or were sent to foster homes, orphanages or boarding schools until their parents could leave Cuba.
 From 1965 to 1973, there was another wave of immigration known as the Freedom Flights.
 In order to provide aid to recently arrived Cuban immigrants, the United States Congress passed the Cuban Adjustment Act in 1966.
 The Cuban Refugee Program provided more than $1.3 billion of direct financial assistance.
 They also were eligible for public assistance, Medicare, free English courses, scholarships and low-interest college loans.

 Some banks pioneered loans for exiles who did not have collateral or credit but received help in getting a business loan.
 These loans enabled many Cuban Americans to secure funds and start up their own businesses.
 With their Cuban-owned businesses and low cost of living, Miami, Florida and Union City (dubbed "Havana on the Hudson") were the preferred destinations for many immigrants and soon became the main centers for Cuban-American culture.
 According to author Lisandro Perez, Miami was not particularly attractive to Cubans prior to the 1960s.

 It was not until the exodus of the Cuban exiles in 1959 that Miami started to become a preferred destination.
 Westchester within Miami-Dade County, was the area most densely populated by Cubans and Cuban Americans in the United States, followed by Hialeah in second.

+Between 1960 to 1980, around 1 million Cubans emigrated, corresponding to 10% of the island's population, with 85% going to the US.

 Communities like Miami, Tampa and Union City, which Cuban Americans have made their home, have experienced a profound cultural impact as a result, as seen in such aspects of their local culture as cuisine, fashion, music, entertainment and cigar-making.